ODI Logo ODI

 Follow ODI

-Leigh is a Research Officer within ODI’s Global Risks and Resilience programme, and a fellow at The Centre on Armed Groups and Civil War Paths.
-His research focuses on armed groups; illicit economies and development; smuggling networks and the intersection with armed conflict; radicalisation; and the security dimensions of climate change.
-Leigh’s previous experience includes working with specialist organisations focused on corruption, armed conflict and natural resources including Global Witness, and human rights organisations such as Waging Peace.
+Leigh is a Research Officer within ODI’s Global Risks and Resilience programme, and a fellow at The Centre on Armed Groups.
+His research focuses on armed group dynamics, illicit economies and development, smuggling networks and the intersection with armed conflict, radicalisation, and the security dimensions of climate change.

-Leigh’s work has included research on the smuggling economy and armed networks in northern Niger.
-Recently, he worked as part of a FCDO project focused on rethinking armed group control to help improve the monitoring of changes in armed group control during civil war.
-He also led a 12-month project focused on youth radicalisation in the Sahel as part of the pilot phase of a new FAO regional programme supporting youth employment and rural economies in the Sahel.
-Currently Leigh is involved in two multi-year projects.
-The first, is working with ODI Humanitarian Policy Group on how communities engage with armed actors to advance community self-protection.
-He is also part of the Supporting Pastoralism and Agriculture in Recurrent and Protracted Crises programme.
+Leigh also led a 12-month project focused on youth radicalisation in the Sahel, as part of the pilot phase of a new FAO regional programme supporting youth employment and rural economies in the area.
+Leigh is part of the Supporting Pastoralism and Agriculture in Recurrent and Protracted Crises (SPARC) programme.

 He holds a Masters in Conflict, Security and Development from King’s College London, where he focused his studies on war economies, insurgency and the comparative study of civil wars.